-From Facebook Stories to Youtube, Livestreams to Virtual Reality, we are surrounded by more and more engaging video content than ever before.
+From Facebook Stories to Youtube, Livestreams to Virtual Reality, we are surrounded by more engaging video content than ever before.

 It's everywhere, from being projected onto buildings to flooding our social media feed and video blogs, and that's not a bad thing!

 It's no secret that video content is a marketers secret weapon.
 We love to watch videos, which make them an amazing and accessible tool.
-They've been shown to boost ranking, as well as conversion rates - making video content one of the most successful tools to implement in any content marketing strategy.
+They've been shown to boost ranking and conversion rates, making video content one of the most successful tools to implement in any content marketing strategy.